 When considering the overall fit of the gaiter, you need to also take a look at how securely the gaiter can be attached to your leg, and how easily they can be adjusted.
-After all, no one person can meet the ideal body set by the manufacturer as average, so adjustment will need to be made.
+After all, no one person can meet the ideal body set by the manufacturer as average, so adjustments will need to be made.
 However, once you have a secure fit, the best trekking gaiters won’t even reveal their presence beyond providing great protection as you move through the wilderness.

 So many things have changed over the years, including the material used to make gaiters.
-While many gaiters in the past were made from a heavy leather material, often lined with wool or cotton, most today use a much lighter and more flexible nylon material.
-While leather is still sometimes used in gaiters designed to protect from snake bites or animal attacks, the nylon material not only provides a much lighter feel, but actually superior protection from wind and rain during a storm.
+While many gaiters in the past were made from heavy leather material, often lined with wool or cotton, most today use a much lighter and more flexible nylon material.
+While leather is still sometimes used in gaiters designed to protect from snake bites or animal attacks, the nylon material not only provides a much lighter feel but actually superior protection from wind and rain during a storm.

 The name of the game is protection when it comes to gaiters.
-While some of the lighter options on this list only provided adequate protection from water and smaller debris, there were quite a few that provided a much more robust protection against a wide range of elements, including snow, water, dust, sand, insects, rocks and general debris that a person may encounter.
+While some of the lighter options on this list only provided adequate protection from water and smaller debris, there were quite a few that provided much more robust protection against a wide range of elements, including snow, water, dust, sand, insects, rocks and general debris that a person may encounter.

 And finally, we considered whether or not the gaiters had additional bells and whistles that were easy to use and relatively practical for the average hiker or trekker.
 In most cases, these added features lent themselves to either adding to a more secure fit, more protection to a specific area, or simply providing a way to easily transport the gaiters when they weren’t in use.
 While we didn’t see these things as mandatory to the best trekking gaiters, we did see them as a worthwhile bonus.

 By knowing what environments you’re likely to go hiking or trekking through, you can more easily choose the level and type of protection that you need from your gaiters.
 Are you simply going for a small trek down a well-maintained trail?
 Then perhaps all you need are some low gaiters.
 Are you expecting to transverse steep mountain trails with lots of rocks?
-Then something a little hardier like the Outdoor Research Crocodile Gaiters is probably more suitable.
+Then something a little heartier like the Outdoor Research Crocodile Gaiters is probably more suitable.

 Trekking is one of those sports that can easily be done in all types of weather and seasons, provided you have the proper equipment.
 The leg gaiters that you choose are no exception.
 Some trekking gaiters are specifically designed for use during the winter months, while others are used primarily during the warmer weather.
 By taking when you are planning on hiking into account, you can make sure that you find the best choice overall for your needs.

 In order to achieve that type of fit, it’s important to understand that although a gaiter is often tied to your shoe size, the more important thing to consider is the diameter of your calf in the lower, middle and upper area.
-If you glance at your lower leg, you’ll notice that your calf muscle will grow in diameter as it approaches the knee, so you’ll need to find a gaiter that can either be adjusted to account for that change, or be already molded or tapered to fit.
+If you glance at your lower leg, you’ll notice that your calf muscle will grow in diameter as it approaches the knee, so you’ll need to find a gaiter that can either be adjusted to account for that change or be already molded or tapered to fit.

-Q: Why should I use trekking gaiters?
+q: Why should I use trekking gaiters?

 Simply put, trekking gaiters offer superior protection for you while you’re moving through the wilderness.
 Your legs and feet often encounter quite a few dangerous situations, including smaller animals, rocks, roots, wading through water, or changes in temperature that affect them more easily since they are extremities.
 While your torso is often protected from the cold for example through your blood flow and warm layers, your feet and legs can often be neglected, and feel the temperature difference more readily.
-Therefore, gaiters can not only provide protection from things on the forest floor, but also against things such as frostbite or cooler temperatures.
+Therefore, gaiters can not only provide protection from things on the forest floor but also against things such as frostbite or cooler temperatures.

-Q: When were gaiters first used?
+q: When were gaiters first used?

-This is a hard question to answer, since gaiters have been used for quite some time.
+This is a hard question to answer since gaiters have been used for quite some time.
 There is evidence of gaiters, or what would be the equivalent to them in Civil War battles, as well as earlier wars.
-Some would even argue that the more fashionable shoes worn by ladies in the 18th and 19th century, often called spats may be considered a prototype to the modern gaiter.
+Some would even argue that the more fashionable shoes worn by ladies in the 18th and 19th centuries, often called spats may be considered a prototype to the modern gaiter.

 However, examples of clothing that was used to protect the lower legs and feet, in much the same way that trekking gaiters do today have been recorded since the early Greeks or Romans, and even in some forms of armor from ancient China or Japan.
 What we consider the modern style of gaiter didn’t really appear until the mid to late 19th century.

-Q: How should I care for my trekking gaiters?
+q: How should I care for my trekking gaiters?

 Thankfully, caring for your gaiters is fairly straightforward.
 First, make sure that you inspect them on a regular basis for tears, worn through fasteners, holes, or just areas of general wear.
 If you find any of these things, make sure you either repair or replace the gaiters before they lose their effectiveness.

 Also, after each hike, make sure you clean your gaiters to remove any dirt or debris that may have gotten stuck during the trek.
-Usually a brush or a damp cloth is more than enough to get the job done.
+Usually, a brush or a damp cloth is more than enough to get the job done.
 We wouldn’t suggest using a harsh cleaner such as bleach, because the harsher chemical can easily degrade the material.
 Then once you’re done cleaning, both inside and out, allow the gaiters to dry completely before storing them away.

-Q: How do I put on a pair of trekking gaiters?
+q: How do I put on a pair of trekking gaiters?

 First of all, relax.
 Putting on gaiters is an easy process that nearly anyone can do.
-The first step is to make sure that you have the left gaiter associated with the left foot, and the right one associated with the right side.
+The first step is to make sure that you have the left gaiter associated with the left foot and the right one associated with the right side.
 One way to tell is that if you have buckles or fasteners on the sides, the fasteners should be on the outside of your leg.
 If they’re on the inside, they can easily become undone as you’re walking along.